Faphnut/Plant-Disease-semantic-segmentation/README.md

     !pip install -q -U segmentation-models-pytorch albumentations > /dev/null

-for Loading the Built dataset fist:
-    !pip install gdown
-and then use this code to load the built dataset
-    !gdown --id 1qoadjw0j-_ZMDOJ-OvC7gL9jFDooGDCA

-there are many other librarys Needex on this code but this two are necessary
+there are many other librarys Needede on this code but this  one is  necessary

 ## Running the tests